shahab00x/bshorts/README.md

 ## **Example Usage**

-### **Initialization of Bastyon SDK**
+### **Basic Initialization**

-The Bastyon SDK must be initialized at the very beginning of your application lifecycle to ensure the platform recognizes your mini-application as ready.
+The Bastyon SDK and Service Worker are initialized at the very beginning of your application lifecycle.

 #### Example in `src/main.ts`: